CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
 X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.
 You can use X-Ray to analyze both applications in development and in production, from simple three-tier applications to complex microservices applications consisting of thousands of services.

+# ElasticCache

+## Redis

+### What are Amazon ElastiCache for Redis nodes, clusters, and replications groups?

+An ElastiCache for Redis node is the smallest building block of an Amazon ElastiCache for Redis deployment.
+Each ElastiCache for Redis node supports the Redis protocol and has its own DNS name and port.
+Multiple types of ElastiCache for Redis nodes are supported, each with varying amount of CPU capability, and associated memory.
+An ElastiCache for Redis node may take on a primary or a read replica role.
+A primary node can be replicated to multiple read replica nodes.
+An ElastiCache for Redis cluster is a collection of one or more ElastiCache for Redis nodes of the same role; the primary node will be in the primary cluster and the read replica node will be in a read replica cluster.
+At this time a cluster can only have one node.
+In the future, we will increase this limit.
+A cluster manages a logical key space, where each node is responsible for a part of the key space.
+Most of your management operations will be performed at the cluster level.
+An ElastiCache for Redis replication group encapsulates the primary and read replica clusters for a Redis installation.
+A replication group will have only one primary cluster and zero or many read replica clusters.
+All nodes within a replication group (and consequently cluster) will be of the same node type, and have the same parameter and security group settings.

+### Does Amazon ElastiCache for Redis support Multi-AZ operation?

+Yes, with Amazon ElastiCache for Redis you can create a read replica in another AWS Availability Zone.
+Upon a failure of the primary node, we will provision a new primary node.
+In scenarios where the primary node cannot be provisioned, you can decide which read replica to promote to be the new primary.

+### What is Multi-AZ for an ElastiCache for Redis replication group?

+An ElastiCache for Redis replication group consists of a primary and up to five read replicas.
+Redis asynchronously replicates the data from the primary to the read replicas.
+During certain types of planned maintenance, or in the unlikely event of ElastiCache node failure or Availability Zone failure, Amazon ElastiCache will automatically detect the failure of a primary, select a read replica, and promote it to become the new primary.
+ElastiCache also propagates the DNS changes of the promoted read replica, so if your application is writing to the primary node endpoint, no endpoint change will be needed.

+### How can I use encryption in-transit, at-rest, and Redis AUTH?

+Encryption in-transit, encryption at-rest, and Redis AUTH are all opt-in features.
+At the time of Redis cluster creation via the console or command line interface, you can specify if you want to enable encryption and Redis AUTH and can proceed to provide an authentication token for communication with the Redis cluster.
+Once the cluster is setup with encryption enabled, ElastiCache seamlessly manages certificate expiration and renewal without requiring any additional action from the application.
+Additionally, the Redis clients need to support TLS to avail of the encrypted in-transit traffic.

+### Is Redis password functionality supported in Amazon ElastiCache for Redis?

+Yes, Amazon ElastiCache for Redis supports Redis passwords via Redis AUTH feature.
+It is an opt-in feature available in ElastiCache for Redis version 3.2.6 onwards.
+You must enable encryption in-transit to use Redis AUTH on your ElastiCache for Redis cluster.

+### encryption
+ElastiCache for Redis at-rest encryption is an optional feature to increase data security by encrypting on-disk data.
+When enabled on a replication group, it encrypts the following aspects:

+Disk during sync, backup and swap operations

+Backups stored in Amazon S3

+ElastiCache for Redis offers default (service managed) encryption at rest, as well as ability to use your own symetric customer managed customer master keys in AWS Key Management Service (KMS).

+#### KMS
+Manage keys used for encrypted DB instances using the AWS KMS.
+KMS encryption keys are specific to the region that they are created in.

 # Q&A